carlahy/garden/modules/vienna/principles of planning and urbanism.md

 **Technical infrastructures (and some beautification)**
 - Height zoning
 - Outer suburbs incorporated
-- Trees planted along boulevards
+- Trees. planted along boulevards
 - Electricity in the homes
 - Gas lights in the streets
 - Bridges for metropolitan rail road